 Constructed between 1985 and 1990, the Bank of China Tower is one of the most iconic features of Hong Kong’s skyline.
-Aric Chen (M+ Lead Curator of Design and Architecture), recently sat down and chatted with Sandi (Li Chung) Pei, one of I.M.
-Pei’s sons, about his experience designing and working on the building with his father:
+Aric Chen (Lead Curator, Design and Architecture), recently sat down and chatted with Sandi (Li Chung) Pei, one of I.M.
+Pei’s sons, about his experience designing and working on the building with his father.

-Aric Chen The Bank of China building was commissioned in the early- to mid-1980s, when negotiations were underway for Britain’s return of Hong Kong to China.
+Aric Chen: The Bank of China Tower was commissioned in the early- to mid-1980s, when negotiations were underway for Britain’s return of Hong Kong to China.
 Could you say a few words about how the building arose from this context, and how you and your father got involved?

 The project came soon after the Fragrant Hill Hotel was completed [in Beijing].
 In fact, the first meeting my father had with the bank was scheduled in Hong Kong immediately following the opening dedication in October 1982.
 My father knew about this invitation ahead of time, so by the time he had this meeting, he had already consulted with his father, who had consented to him taking on this commission.

 Chen: Because your grandfather, Pei Tsu-Yee, was at one point the General Manager of the Bank of China, in the 1940s.

 Pei: Exactly.
 My father was not going to entertain this kind of project without his consent.
 My grandfather, however, supported his son taking on the project.
 It was obviously a very important commission and unquestionably a huge honour.